FAQ

 1. Optimises for clicks, opens, or engagement, and quietly strips out the tension or provocation that actually drives buying decisions.

-2. Targets potential customers by averaging them into a polite, risk-free blobs.
-No real buyer recognises themselves.
+2. Targets potential customers by averaging them into polite, risk-free blobs.
+No real buyer recognises themselves. -

 Fakes brand voices: It mashes 1,000 brand voices together to construct yours – effectively robbing Peter to pay Paul.
 Fine for coupons.
 Useless for loyalty.
 Your voice is the prize.
 Not a voice juggling imposter.